creativetechnologylab/python-for-beginners/libraries.md

 ### Online Search

-A lot of the time, simply Googling "python + thing you want to do" can lead you to various online resources, forums, and discussions where people share recommendations and insights about Python libraries that can help you accomplish your specific task or solve your problem.
+A lot of the time, simply Googling "python + [thing you want to do]" can lead you to various online resources, forums, and discussions where people share recommendations and insights about Python libraries that can help you accomplish your specific task or solve your problem.

 ### GitHub